makersacademy/CV/README.md

-## Your Name
+## Joe Maidman

 A sentence about who and what you are.
 Then a sentence about what you've achieved.
 And then a sentence about what you're looking for: what you would ideally be doing, with whom and in what environment.
+I like things I don't understand.
+I am always learning.
+A software developer supported by a decade long career as an investment bank research analyst.

 ## Skills